slackware-es/web/themes/after-dark/README.md

 ./themes/after-dark/bin/upgrade
 ```

+Upgrading replaces the file contents of the theme as a whole.

 ### Verifying

 If installed or upgraded via script you may use the [Release Validator](https://after-dark.habd.as/validate/) to verify you're running a PGP-signed and SHA-verified release.
 Integrity is checked at the source level and may be performed offline.
 See [Release Hashes](https://after-dark.habd.as/feature/release-hashes/) for more info.

 ### Usage

-Use the included [Online Help](https://after-dark.habd.as/feature/online-help/) to learn how to set-up and use After Dark.
+Use [Online Help](https://after-dark.habd.as/feature/online-help/) to learn how to set-up and use After Dark.
 Help docs may be served locally and do not require an Internet connection to function.

 ## Credits

-Special thanks to エゴイスト for [hackcss](https://git.habd.as/comfusion/hack), Dan Klammer for the [bytesize icons](https://git.habd.as/comfusion/bytesize-icons) and Vincent Prouillet for the [Zola port](https://www.getzola.org/themes/after-dark/).
+Special thanks to エゴイスト for [hackcss](https://git.habd.as/jhabdas/hack), Dan Klammer for the [bytesize icons](https://git.habd.as/comfusion/bytesize-icons) and Vincent Prouillet for the [Zola port](https://www.getzola.org/themes/after-dark/).

 ## Rights